Hardwaregore/BashTools/README.md

 # BashTools
-A library of all the bash tools I used
+A library of all the bash tools I made